Furnace, Carmarthenshire

 Furnace (Ffwrnes) is a village near the town of Llanelli in the county of Carmarthenshire, Wales.
-Furnace is named after the furnace built by Alexander Raby before the village was established.
+It is named after the furnace built by Alexander Raby before the village was established.
 The main furnace remains but is neglected and in ruin.

-Before the name 'Ffwrnes' or 'Furnace' was evident, the small hamlet was called 'Cwmddyche' which consisted of a few farmsteads and Bryn-y-môr house, which is Stradey Park hotel today.
+Before the name 'Ffwrnes' or 'Furnace' was evident, the small hamlet was called 'Cwmddyche'; this consisted of a few farmsteads and Bryn-y-môr house, which is Stradey Park Hotel today.
 The village is at the mouth of a valley in which the Afon Cille flows.
 Llyn Trebeddrod or Furnace Pond is also within the village boundaries, and was constructed as a reservoir to serve the furnaces.

 It is under the authority of Carmarthenshire County Council and Llanelli Rural Council.

+Stradey Park hotel controversy

+In 2023 the village came under the limelight when plans were announced that its 4-star Stradey Park Hotel would be used to accommodate asylum seekers.
+These plans led to the dismissal of 95 staff from the hotel.
+The Furnace Action Committee was formed to oppose the plans and led protests outside the site.
+Counter-protests were led by the Llanelli branch of Stand Up to Racism with support from TUC Cymru.
+Incidents at some protests on the site led to arrests and charges.
+Some reports linked far-right groups with the protests.